-The localization of the centre of the false messianic empire at the historical city of Jerusalem, and the subtlety of the textual allusions to this phenomenon, raise the broader issue of the literal interpretation of specific geographical markers elsewhere in the text, for example the River Euphrates (Rev 9,14; 16,12), Harmageddon (16,16) and Babylon (14,8; Rev 17-18).80 It would be entirely consistent with the above findings, for example, if the River Euphrates actually referred to the river of that name, which essentially prevents the crossing of large armies from the East to the Middle East, and if Harmageddon were interpreted literally as the mountain in Northern Israel overlooking the historical battleground on the plains of Jezreel.81 This mount, would then represent the diabolical counterpart to Mount Zion, since here the false-messiah (the Beast) attempts to demonstrate his military power against the kings of the East (Rev 16,12), but is defeated by the true Messiah coming from Mount Zion (17,14; 19,11-16; cf. Ps 2,6-9; 110,2).82 Similarly, these findings offer further support for the interpretation of Babylon as a literal city on this earth, in accordance with the geographical indication provided in the text, i.e., as sitting on seven hills (Rev 17,9).
+River Euphrates actually referred to the river of that name, which essentially prevents the crossing of large armies from the East to the Middle East, and if Harmageddon were interpreted literally as the mountain in Northern Israel overlooking the historical battleground on the plains of Jezreel.
+This mount, would then represent the diabolical counterpart to Mount Zion, since here the false-messiah (the beast) attempts to demonstrate his military power against the kings of the East (Rev 16,12), but is defeated by the true Messiah coming from Mount Zion.
+Similarly, these findings offer further support for the interpretation of Babylon as a literal city on this earth, in accordance with the geographical indication provided in the text, i.e. as sitting on seven hills (Rev 17,9).
 This is an ancient and widely recognized allusion to the city of Rome.
-However, the precise localization and identification of these places go beyond the limits of this work and must be considered separately.
+However, the precise localization and identification of these places go beyond the limits of this work and must be deferred for future reflection and research.

-Finally, but on the same theme, it should be noted that the author's subtle allusions to specific geographical locations is not unique to the Book of Revelation.
+Finally, but on the same theme, it should be noted that the author's subtle allusions to specific geographical locations is not unique to the book of Revelation.
 Examples of similar allusions are to be found in other apocalyptic works, especially in 1 Enoch.
-As noted by one expert in the field, "What is obvious in 1 Enoch, once one sees it, is the authors' preoccupation with a world that is described in spatial and material terms, a world that can be experienced, at least in principle, by the five senses.
+As noted by one expert in the field, "What is obvious in 1 Enoch, once one sees it, is the authors preoccupation with a world that is described in spatial and material terms, a world that can be experienced, at least in principle, by the five senses.
 This spatial dimension, however, is rarely spelled out with reference to specific geographic locations, and place names are used only of sacred sites: Sinai (1.4; cf. 89,29); Hermon and its environs (6.5; 13.7,9); Jerusalem, though not by name (26-27; cf. 25.5; 56.7; 89.50, 54-56, 66, 72-73; 90.26-36; 93.7-8, 13).
-Certainly the authors think of events as occurring in particular places...".83 worship.
-Very few commentators seem to notice the messianic overtones in this passage, or the allusion to ancient Israelite prophetic and ceremonial traditions.
-Those scholars who have noticed these allusions (e.g., Beale, Revelation, 710-15) do not seem to be aware of their incompatibility with first-century pagan practices.
-In fact there is only one religion into which the religious activity described in this passage fits, and that is Judaism, especially those branches of orthodox Judaism that await the rebuilding of their temple in its former place.
-In the Halacha defined by Maimonides, in fact, the rebuilding of the temple in its place is the act that definitively identifies Judaism's messiah and the inauguration of its messianic age (The Code [Mishneh Torah], Book 14: Judges; Treatise 5: Kings and Wars, chs.
-11-12, Yale Judaica Series, New Haven: Yale University Press [1949], 238-42).
-In this it differs fundamentally from the Christian view, as represented in the Apocalypse, which sees this act as diabolical, and its instigator as the Antichrist.
+Certainly the authors think of events as occurring in particular places..."